Guidance and implementation

 Folgende Links helfen Ihnen weiter:

-- BMWFW - offizielle Website zum Europäischen Hochschulraum im österreichischen Kontext inkl.
+- BMBWF - offizielle Website zum Europäischen Hochschulraum im österreichischen Kontext inkl.
 Informationen zur Governance, Bologna Kontaktstelle und Österreichischen Bologna follow-up Gruppe

 - ENIC NARIC Austria (Anerkennung von Hochschulabschlüssen, inkl.
 Informationen zum Diploma Supplement)